Plastic pounds? Bank of England seeks views on ditching paper notes

 If the decision is taken to issue polymer notes, they would be introduced one denomination at a time, beginning with the new five pound note featuring Winston Churchill in 2016.

-"The Bank of England would print notes on polymer only if we were persuaded that the public would continue to have confidence in, and be comfortable with, our notes," said Charles Bean, BoE deputy governor.
+"The Bank would print notes on polymer only if we were persuaded that the public would continue to have confidence in, and be comfortable with, our notes," said Charles Bean, the Bank deputy governor.

 More than 20 countries currently issue polymer banknotes.
 Australia introduced them in 1988 and was followed in the 1990s by Indonesia, Thailand, Malaysia and New Zealand.